the-r3aper7/GSOC-2024/README.md

   Links for the above designs:
     - [Prototype of the website](https://www.figma.com/proto/aenWqD5lmtYrIuvDTs0ctI/GSOC-2024?type=design&node-id=128-3377&t=qeihihU4o5fcrG17-1&scaling=contain&page-id=85%3A1943&starting-point-node-id=128%3A3377&mode=design)

+- ### Extending Frontend
+  - Currently for demo purposes I have used [Lightweight Charts](https://tradingview.github.io/lightweight-charts/) library by [Trading View](https://www.tradingview.com/).
+  > NOTE! this may change as recommended by mentors in Community Bonding Period.
+  - Adding Polling to Status Dashboard with dropdown menu for selecting the time interval.

 - ### Extending API
   - **/metrics/:package-id** (_GET_) which will take these search params.